orsonteodoro/muslx32/README.md

 --- | ---
 libjpeg-turbo | will crash on some photos and may prevent pictures loading from the app that uses the library like for feh. ffmpeg or firefox | It may not play some YouTube videos completely.
 It will play a few seconds then stop.
 It's either ffmpeg or Firefox's fault.
-The debugger said ffmpeg from what I recall.
+The debugger said ffmpeg from what I recall. webkit-gtk with suckless surf | It just gives a blank screen on native but works partially as amd64 or x32 abi on nouveau driver on some websites except for those using html5 video.
+You will need to cut the window width wise by half to render/draw the web page properly.
+Jit is broken on native x32 or something else related not relevant to the patches.
+JavaScriptCore works for 2.0.4 on x32 works on standalone but it doesn't work when applied to 2.12.3.
+2.0.4. is unstable and crashes out a lot.
+Also, it seems that the LLint won't work alone until you enable the jit.
+Yuqiang Xian of Intel was working on it but stopped in Apr 2013.

 ### Needs testing